PortalNetwork/nkn-ns/README.md

 ![Component Layer](./assets/component_layer.png)

 ### Protocol Layer
+NKN name service utilizes BNS protocol containing the specifications towards registrar, registry and resolver, it can greatly ease the development obstacles and allow more possibilities built upon on the interfaces.
 ![Protocol Layer](./assets/protocol_layer.png)

 ### User Control Layer
+The user control layer describes the key of user adoption, if no well-designed interface for users to manage their wallet and sign transactions, a user will have to interact with the decentralized services and applications with command line interface.
+There are many solutions to make the user adoption growth, such as the NEO wallet, browser extension and so on.
 ![User Control Layer](./assets/user_control_layer.png)

 ### Application Layer
+Applications built on the NKN decentralized network stacks unleased unlimited use cases and capacities.
+Such as fund rasing, trading, and game fields, each participants can control their data and experience the services at the same time.
+There will be more powerful services coming out as the stack matures.
 ![Application Layer](./assets/application_layer.png)

 # Introduction